KrishnaAchuthan/curry/README.md

 * Visitor pattern to insert debugging functions inbetween nested invocations to help debug the flow of calls
 * MonadDo macro to simulate haskell do syntax
 * Utility functions such as if_, switch_, etc to help design function flow
+* Use std::placeholder instead of the custom one
+* Use std::integer_sequence and std::integral_constant instead of the custom built int_list

 ####Pipe Dreams